b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 Stuff to keep in mind:
   * Finding good invited speakers may be a long process.
 Make sure your process is flexible enough to include good invited speakers late in the process.
-  * Inviting someone last-minute to speak is usually a ìnoî for obvious reasons.
+  * Inviting someone last-minute to speak is usually a ‚Äúno‚Äù for obvious reasons.
   * Panelists should be given an opportunity to speak for a short speaking slot.
   * Highly sought-after speakers have many engagements and should be invited early.
-  * Certainly if you invite boring-to-listen-to speakers or speakers with boring content early on, theyíll snatch up the chance, but then youíll only have boring content.
+  * Certainly if you invite boring-to-listen-to speakers or speakers with boring content early on, they‚Äôll snatch up the chance, but then you‚Äôll only have boring content.
-  * However, if many top tier speakers are already engaged and your first round of invitations only include them, then you have wasted time asking top-tier speakers who are already busy and you will get a lot of ìNoî and you have to send out a new round of invitationsÖ which may have the same problem...
+  * However, if many top tier speakers are already engaged and your first round of invitations only include them, then you have wasted time asking top-tier speakers who are already busy and you will get a lot of ‚ÄúNo‚Äù and you have to send out a new round of invitations‚Ä¶ which may have the same problem...
   * There is a balancing act here.
-I donít pretend to know the game-theoretic solution.
+I don‚Äôt pretend to know the game-theoretic solution.

-## 6. GET LAST YEAR INVITATION EMAILS, DRAFT THIS YEARSí.
+## 6. GET LAST YEAR INVITATION EMAILS, DRAFT THIS YEARS‚Äô.

-At least two weeks before the invitation date, get old sample emails and use them to draft this yearsí emails, or draft your own.
+At least two weeks before the invitation date, get old sample emails and use them to draft this years‚Äô emails, or draft your own.
   * Each invitation letter should have an RSVP deadline for the speaker.
   * This RSVP deadline will depend on whether the speaker was invited by the CC without a submitted abstract, or whether the speaker is going through the submission process.
     * Speakers should be given at least a month to respond before they forfeit their spot.
-    * Invited speakers should be given at least two months to respondÖ but these speakers should have an interactive/live conversation with the invitation czar, so the deadline for these speakers should not be an issue.
+    * Invited speakers should be given at least two months to respond‚Ä¶ but these speakers should have an interactive/live conversation with the invitation czar, so the deadline for these speakers should not be an issue.
-  * Each invitation should request to use the speakerís likeness on the website, and request that we record and/or stream the presentation.
+  * Each invitation should request to use the speaker‚Äôs likeness on the website, and request that we record and/or stream the presentation.
 Acceptance of the speaking engagement is implicit agreement to these terms, unless otherwise specified.
   * Each invitation e-mail should request information from the speaker like a photo, a one-two sentence blurb about themselves, and any dietary restrictions necessary to take into account for the speaker dinner.
   * In 2019, we did not have a formal invitation letter, but you can see a sample at the end of this document.
   * In 2020, please draft an email template inviting speakers to speak at the Konferenco to include in this document.
-  * In 2021 and beyond, use these templates and append your yearís templates to the end of this file for future committees.
+  * In 2021 and beyond, use these templates and append your year‚Äôs templates to the end of this file for future committees.

 ## 7. SEND OUT (THE NEXT) ROUND OF INVITATIONS